grouparoo/grouparoo/.github/CONTRIBUTING.md

 First, 🎉THANK YOU🎉.

-Grouparoo relies on the contributions of many people just like you to create the best marketing enablement & automation tools.
+Grouparoo relies on the contributions of [many people]() just like you to create the best marketing enablement & automation tools.
 Wihout community help, we won't be able to create all the tools and plugins needed to cover everyone's needs.
-Thank you for taking the time to help out this open source project, and create something we can all use!
+Thank you for taking the time to join this open source project, and create something we can all use!

 ## The Grouparoo Community